cuvi-soft/Awesome-Django/README.md

 - [django-suit](https://github.com/darklow/django-suit/) - Modern theme for Django admin interface.
 ## Asset Management
 - [django-compressor](https://github.com/django-compressor/django-compressor/) - Compresses linked and inline javascript or CSS into a single cached file.

+## Debugging
+- [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar/) - A configurable set of panels that display various debug information about the current request/response.

+## Fields
+- [django-picklefield](https://github.com/gintas/django-picklefield/) - A pickled object field for Django
+- [django-image-tools](https://github.com/bonsaistudio/django-image-tools/) - A package to handle images in Django.
+- [django-imagekit](https://github.com/matthewwithanm/django-imagekit/) - Automated image processing for Django.

+## Forms
+- [django-crispy-forms](https://github.com/maraujop/django-crispy-forms/) - The best way to have DRY Django forms.
+The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control the rendered HTML.

+## RESTful API

+*Libraries for developing RESTful APIs.*

+- [django-rest-framework](http://www.django-rest-framework.org/) - A powerful and flexible toolkit that makes it easy to build Web APIs.
+- [django-rest-swagger](https://github.com/marcgibbons/django-rest-swagger/) - Swagger Documentation Generator for Django REST Framework

+## Model Extensions

+- [django-model-utils](https://github.com/carljm/django-model-utils/) - Django model mixins and utilities.

+## Tagging
+- [django-taggit](https://github.com/alex/django-taggit/) - Simple tagging for Django.

+## Translations
+- [django-rosetta](https://github.com/mbi/django-rosetta/) - Rosetta is a Django application that eases the translation process of your Django projects.

 ### APIs
 <!--lint disable double-link-->